crist0fer/Chat-Room-Project/README.md

-# Chat-Room-Project
+# Flask Chat App

-Using Flask to build a Functioning chat Application
+This is a chat application written in Flask.
+This purpose of this project is to take data from a URL and store the information in.